lars-berger/dumbwaiter-rms/README.md

 3. Config file

 Replace the websocketURI and serverURI in the config.js file.
-The server set up can be found at [here](https://github.com/edgarcheverier/dumbwaiter-server).
+The server set up can be found [here](https://github.com/edgarcheverier/dumbwaiter-server).

 4. Start development server